Evading the BBN bound with a soft stiff period: Results and Analysis

-The gravitational wave energy density spectrum for the point with model parameters $\lambda = 72$, $\kappa=0.0226$, and $\log_{10}(\rho_{r}^{\textnormal{ini}}/\m^{4})=-15.25$ is shown below in Fig. \ref{fig:GWspectrum}.
-The distinctive feature that this model produces is a rounded peak at the high-frequency end of the spectrum (where modes reentered the horizon earliest), produced by the varying barotropic parameter of the field $\phi$ during its domination, as discussed above.
-The value of the integrated constraint on the energy density of gravitational waves is $\int^{f=\infty}_{f=0}d(\log{f})h_{0}^{2}\Omega_{\textnormal{GW}}(f)$ \mbox{$ = 5.0978 \times 10^{-7}$}, which is well inside the allowed bound given in Eq. \eqref{eq:gravwaveBBNbound}.
-In contrast to a period of pure kination, this allows the stiff period to continue for longer and brings the GW spectrum in contact with more observations, whilst continuing to avoid violation of the integrated BBN constraint (see section \ref{subsec:stiffPGWs}).
-In contrast to a pure kination era, note that the point shown is able to make contact with the Einstein Telescope and the Cosmic Explorer forthcoming observations.
+The gravitational wave energy density spectrum for the point with model parameters $\lambda = 72$, $\kappa=0.0226$, and $\log_{10}(\rho_{r}^{\textnormal{ini}}/\m^{4})=-15.25$ is shown in Fig.~\ref{fig:GWspectrum}.
+As discussed above, the distinctive feature that this model produces is a rounded peak at the high-frequency end of the spectrum (where modes reentered the horizon earliest), produced by the varying barotropic parameter of the field $\phi$ during its domination.
+The integrated energy density of gravitational waves is $\int^{f_{\textnormal{end}}}_{f_{\textnormal{BBN}}}d(\log{f})h_{0}^{2}\Omega_{\textnormal{GW}}(f)$ \mbox{$ = 5.0978 \times 10^{-7}$}, which is inside the allowed bound of Eq.~\eqref{eq:gravwaveBBNbound}.
+In contrast to a period of pure kination, our setup allows the stiff period to continue for longer and brings the GW spectrum in contact with more observations, whilst avoiding violation of the integrated $\Delta N_{\textnormal{eff}}$ constraint.
+The spectrum of Fig.~\ref{fig:GWspectrum} makes contact with forthcoming observations by the Einstein Telescope and the Cosmic Explorer.